Monitoring the state of a OpenSearch cluster and hosts

 (red): Cluster is unhealthy or partially functional.
 At least one of the primary shards is unavailable.
 If the cluster responds to queries, the search results will be incomplete.1

-(yellow): Cluster is healthy.
+(yellow): Cluster is functional.
 There is no access to at least one of the replica shards.
 The search results in the cluster responses are complete; however, if there are more unavailable shards, cluster performance will be disrupted.2

 (green): Cluster is healthy.
 All cluster shards are available.